I’ve explored this issue extensively in some previous posts that might be worth revisiting for additional context:

 - KS3 Assessment: 8 steps to a workable system

-In the last year we’ve been trying to push our ideas about assessment forward across the curriculum.
+Over the last two years schools have been forced to rethink their ideas about assessment across the curriculum.
 This has largely been driven by the removal of KS3 levels but also the introduction of new specifications at GCSE.
 Lots of basic assumptions about assessment and standards are up for discussion.
-We’ve been working on numerous sometimes competing priorities:
+At my last school we were working on numerous sometimes competing priorities:

 - Making assessment formative; it needs to support feedback that in turn leads to improved standards.